Safety tips for solo female CouchSurfers

 Another reply from the same group post came from a guy who had several references from girls who complained he kept wanting to give them massages.
 When I checked his profile a few weeks later he’d actually put this in his profile information.
 Something along the lines of “I like to give massages to my surfers”.
 I declined his offer too.

 I recently posted in another last minute group and had a very nice offer from a male host.
 He had many, many glowing references and wrote me a lovely message.
 Except he had negative and neutral references from women complaining of inappropriate touching and one surfer said he’d tried to kiss her.
 As if that wasn’t warning enough, his responses usually blamed the girl, said they led him on or that they were unstable.
-They could have been misunderstandings, but they are signs I won’t ignore.
+They could have been misunderstandings, but I won’t take that chance that it’s something more serious.
 The negative references were several months apart so why would those girls agreed to stay with him after the first bad reference was posted?
 Most likely, they never read them.
 I didn’t accept his offer either.

 **While scanning those late minute forums I saw a disturbing number of girls requesting emergency couches, leaving their mobile number and asking potential hosts to just text them.
 I really really hope those girls were checking profiles and references of the members who texted!**